 Welcome to wyrelife.co.uk – a website telling stories about Kidderminster, Bewdley, Stourport and Wolverley.

-We particularly hope to give a voice to people who might otherwise feel ignored, or isolated, and to spotlight issues that are of concern to our community.
+I particularly hope to give a voice to people who might otherwise feel ignored, or isolated, and to spotlight issues that are of concern to our community.

 COMPLAINTS & CONCERNS